polyurichard/lectures/OOD/oo.md

 }
 ```

 In both classes, the `use()` method is an essential part of the `Weapon` interface's contract.
-This method provides a way to use the weapon, and its implementation varies between the `Bow` and `Sword`, reflecting their different functionalities in the game.
+This method provides a way to use the weapon, and its implementation varies between the `Bow` and `Sword`.

 Here's how we can instantiate the `Sword` and `Bow` objects: